pads-oculars/ocularstea/resources/notes.md

 Data Science Serverless API Container Orchestration GraphQL Kubernetes Event-driven Architecture Happiness is not something ready made.
 It comes from your own actions.
 Kafka Big Data Algorithm Database Monitoring
 Automation Database Indexing Docker Opportunities don't happen.
 You create them.
 Neural Networks Work hard in silence, let your success be your noise.
 Framework Blockchain Container Orchestration Firewalls
+Replica Set Distributed Systems Success is how high you bounce when you hit bottom.
+Cache Invalidation Event Sourcing Content Delivery Network Message Queue Data Pipeline Automation Deployment Python Success is not in what you have, but who you are.